 I have written many excavation reports for sites that in themselves lack self-evident meaning, or lack easily interpretable archaeology.
 However, my ability to synthesise historical records, environmental data, theoretical concepts and shifts in social attitudes has resulted in successful outcomes that are able to bring new perspectives to sites through the interpretation of the archaeology.
 A recent example of this is the excavation report for Darling Harbour Live: Darling Square South East Plot.
-Excavation revealed that most of the anticipated residential and industrial archaeology had been removed from the site.
-However, synthesis of the artefact data from the reclamation and interpretation of the environmental results from boreholes and excavation combined with historical accounts of the area resulted in a change in the narrative of subdivision and reclamation at the site, contradicting contemporary map and survey records and revealing clues to the squalid living conditions and piecemeal approaches to foreshore reclamation that occurred at the head of the bay.
+Excavation revealed that most of the artefact data from the reclamation and interpretation of the environmental results from boreholes and excavation combined with historical accounts of the area resulted in a change in the narrative of subdivision and reclamation at the site, contradicting contemporary map and survey records and revealing clues to the squalid living conditions and piecemeal approaches to foreshore reclamation that occurred at the head of the bay.